 Surrey County Archaeological Unit

-Watching brief by R Lambert of SCAU revealed no finds or features of archaeological significance.
+Watching brief by T Collie of SCAU during a car park extension revealed no finds or features of archaeological interest.

-Evaluation by N Randall of SCAU revealed no finds or features of archaeological interest.
+Watching brief by M Saywood of SCAU during excavations for an extension revealed no features or finds of archaeological interest.

 Evaluation and excavation by W Weller of SCAU revealed the continuation of a shallow, V-shaped, curvilinear ditch, broadly dated to the Roman period and first recorded in the otherwise negative evaluation conducted in 2016.
 The quantity of Roman pottery recovered, all Alice Holt/Farnham greyware, suggests that the ditch probably formed part of a domestic type enclosure.